-In healthy human subjects, CPT triggers an increase in BP (Victor et al. 1987, Fagius et al. 1989, Stancak et al. 1996, Jauregui-Renaud et al. 2001, Cui et al. 2002).
-This may be due to an increased CO during the initial period of the test with little increase in muscle sympathetic nerve activity, while an increase in this activity heightens peripheral resistances in the later period (Victor et al. 1987, Yamamoto et al. 1992).
-PP also increases, mainly at the end of the test (Stancak et al. 1996).
-The results of the present study are in accordance with these observations, whatever the group concerned (Table 2).
+In healthy human subjects, CPT triggers an increase in BP (Victor et al. 1987, Fagius et al. 1989, Stančák et al. 1996, Jauregui-Renaud et al. 2001, Cui et al. 2002).
+This may be due to an increased CO during the initial period of the test with little increase in muscle sympathetic nerve activity, while an increase in this activity elevates peripheral resistances in the later period (Victor et al. 1987, Yamamoto et al. 1992).
+Pulse pressure also increases, mainly at the end of the test (Stančák et al. 1996).
+The results of the present study are